w-sribunma/GZ-PX4-docker/README.md

 2. `MicroXRCEAgent udp4 -p 8888` to start DDS agent for communication with ROS2\

+### Running PX4-offboard
+1. `cd ros2_ws && colcon build` to build ros2 workspace

+2. `source install/setup.bash` to source the ros2 environment

+3. From the built repository under px4_offboard, to run the offboard script, run `ros2 run px4_offboard [script name]` to communicate between the gazebo and ros2 envrionment and use offboard controls with px4.

 ### Environment Variables
 - `PX4_GZ_MODEL` Name of the px4 vehicle model to spawn in gz